melthedevv/AEM/README.md

 ## Pricing

 AEM is a paid extension — **€15 / $16**, one-time.
 Purchase includes the panel client and access to the hosted relay (moonlit.onl) needed to actually create/join rooms; the client isn't useful standalone without a relay to talk to.

+> **Current status:** dev builds (including this one) are free to use for now — license key + HWID-lock enforcement hasn't been built yet.
+This is a pre-launch state, not the final paid product.
+Once licensing ships, dev builds will stop being distributed and a purchased key will be required to run AEM.

 ## License